 Connecting Soap Webservices

-Alpha 2 also provides a buit-in, low level webservice connector which allows you to invoke SOAP-based webservices directly from BPMN Xml.
+Alpha 2 also provides a built-in, low level webservice connector which allows you to invoke SOAP-based webservices directly from BPMN Xml.
 There is a preliminary usage example.
 The connector implementation is provided in the Camunda Connect GitHub repository.